UV/IR Mixing, Causal Diamonds and the Electroweak Hierarchy Problem

-In this paper we suggest how to generalize the notion of UV/IR mixing and argue that hidden symmetries and magic zeroes aren't necessarily an exotic phenomenon restricted to quantum gravity but may be a generic feature of entangled quantum systems.
-This conjecture motivates us to study the generalization of the CKN bound to non-gravitating systems.
+In the following we will argue that hidden symmetries or magic zeroes aren't necessarily an exotic phenomenon restricted to quantum gravity but may be a generic feature of entangled quantum systems.
+This conjecture may justify our study to generalize the CKN bound to non-gravitating systems.
 We start by considering the prototypical example of an entangled quantum system, the singlet Bell state composed of two SU(2) doublet constituents:

 The fact that $\psi$ is an SU(2) singlet implies that it respects a symmetry of the total system that is not obvious from looking at the constituent SU(2) doublets.
 This is, in fact, the gist of the EPR paradox, that in David Bohm's famous version considers the decay of an SU(2) singlet particle into two SU(2) doublets, so that these two constituents are perfectly anti-correlated in any measurement even if they are separated by a spacelike distance \cite{Bohm}.
-From the constituent viewpoint this (anti-)symmetry between degrees of freedom at different locations is indeed hidden or ``a magical zero'' \cite{Craig:2021ksw}.
-In other contexts, such hidden symmetries have been identified for example in the vanishing of the leading contribution to the anomalous dipole moments of the muon upon integrating out weak doublet and singlet vector-like fermions that leads to an apparent UV-IR conspiracy at intermediate scales, and in turn have been advocated to shed new light on long-standing naturalness problems of the Standard Model and beyond \cite{Arkani-Hamed:2021xlp,Craig:2021ksw}.
+From the constituent viewpoint this (anti-)symmetry between degrees of freedom at different locations is indeed hidden or ``a magical zero''.

 Now coming back to the entangled state, position is only one of infintely many possible Hilbert space bases.
 If we look at Bohm's version of the EPR paradox for example in the momentum basis, we will observe that an equally surprising anti-correlation between the two different spins occurs if we label the spin states with momenta instead of position cordinates.
 It is thus natural to assume that entanglement creates surprising coincidences, not only between degrees of freedom at different locations, but also between degrees of freedom at different momenta or energies such as oscillation modes in a quantum field theory.